Lions of the Serengeti Safari

 Day 6: Serengeti National Park

 Another day of morning and afternoon game viewing in the Serengeti.
 If you want to see the kings of the jungle, the Serengeti is the place to be.
 With so many wildebeest, gazelles and zebras present it is no wonder the Serengeti is also home to 4,000 lions and 1,000 leopards.
 Apart from the Big Five the Serengeti boasts the cheetah, jackal, hyena, serval, aardvark, pangolin, porcupine, crocodiles, giraffe, python, black mamba, spitting cobra, ostrich, martial eagle, lovebirds and vultures, just to name a few.
-Enjoy this supreme game viewing and return to Mbugani tented camp in the late afternoon.
+Enjoy this supreme game viewing and return to Osinon tented camp in the late afternoon.
+After shower meet your safari guide at the fire place for a cold Kilimanjaro beer or glass of wine as he gives you a short history of Tanzania from pre-colonial time.
+Dinner and overnight will be at Osinon camp.

 Day 9: Tarangire National Park

 Rise up early for a game drive in Tarangire National Park with picnic breakfast.
 This lovely park is the kingdom of elephants, birds and baobabs.
 With four of the Big Five residing within the park, this park is a great spot.
 If you are lucky you can even spot the tree-climbing python.
-In the evening you depart for 2.5 hours on a night game drive in the park.
-Discover nocturnal animals like porcupines, pangolin, aardvark and others.
-Dinner and overnight at Whistling Thorn Tented Camp.
+In the afternoon you will continue to Sangaiwe lodge for shower.
+In the evening you do a bird watching around the camp with your safari guide.
+Dinner and overnight will be at Sangaiwe lodge.
 Read more about Tarangire National Park.

 Day 10: Departure